 How to Remove Sewn-On Patches

 Sewn-on patches can add a unique look to clothing, but sometimes you may need to remove them.
-Whether you’re dealing with an old logo, a fading design, or just ready for a fresh start, taking off a sewn-on patch is easier than you might think.
-In this guide, we’ll walk you through how to remove patches from clothes safely, share tips on preserving the fabric, and help you get your garment ready for a new patch or a clean finish.
+Whether you're dealing with an old logo, a fading design, or just ready for a fresh start, taking off a sewn-on patch is easier than you might think.
+In this guide, we'll walk you through how to remove patches from clothes safely, share tips on preserving the fabric, and help you get your garment ready for a new patch or a clean finish.
+If you're planning to replace it, see our full range of custom embroidered patches and custom PVC patches.

 Why Remove Sewn-On Patches?